 Much of our breakthrough technology is proprietary and customized to fit the needs of such clients as Lockheed Martin, JPL, Raytheon, Northrop Grumman Corporation and cannot be published.
 However, for more information on how we can help optimize your optical system, call 631-586-4190 and ask for our Director of Engineering, or go to contact us.

-Tagsmetrology, interferometry, beam-delivery, boresighting, aerospace, monolithic optics, spectroscopy, space-applications, satellite, laser-tracking, lidar, targeting, defense, autocollimation, MEMS, autocollimator, laser tracking, alignment, telescope, laserTracking, inflight-applications, FTIR, environment-monitor, Hybrid;
+Tagsmetrology, interferometry, beam-delivery, boresighting, aerospace, monolithic optics, spectroscopy, space-applications, monolithic, satellite, laser-tracking, MEMS, defense, lidar, targeting, autocollimator, laser tracking, alignment, autocollimation, telescope, laserTracking, inflight-applications, FTIR, environment-monitor, Active Optics, Hybrid;

 PLX’s Tracking Laser Range Finder (T-LRF) uses PLX’s core Monolithic Optical Structure Technology™ (M.O.S.T), combined with PLX’s Active optics precision technology, to create a compact high-performance tracking solution in a highly integrated system.
 Once the target is acquired, the T-LRF locks onto the target and feeds real time 3-dimensional bearing information to the host system, enabling further actions against the target.
 It can do this at long ranges against small, fast moving, hard to track targets such as consumer and military drones.
 The T-LRF can be fitted onto a Counter-UAS system by replacing the conventional LRF module.
 A prototype is available to demonstrate the performance of the T-LRF.
 PLX's solution can provide sub arc second accuracy in the harshest operating conditions, making the Tracking Laser Range Finder a game-changing technology in the security, defense, and combat arena.